uthcode/learntosolveit/source/python.rst

 an encoding specified, which encoded the unicoded strings into sequence of bytes.

-Just as string object had an encode method, to convert to string, the bytes object had a decode method, that takes a character encoding an returns a string.
+Just as string object had an encode method, to convert to bytes, the bytes object had a decode method, that takes a character encoding an returns a string.